ewancg/pxtone-renderer/README.md

 No C++ bindings required for any of the libraries.

-For convenience, all of the libraries are available as git submodules in the `extern` directory.

 ## Building
 CMake must be able to find all the libraries within its search paths.
 After the prerequisites are met, the following should be fine: